5 Things I Never Knew Would Happen When I Started my Raw Food Business

 4 – I’ve found out what I’m capable of

 The two quickest ways to find out who you really are, are to start a business and be in a committed relationship.
 Actually, there’s a third; do something that takes you to your physical edge..

 But in this context, having your own business, no matter how big or small can be an incredible journey of self discovery.

 There’s highs and lows.
 You’ll be tested and you’ll be rewarded.
-If you have things set up in the right way (I can help you with that here) it’ll be significantly more enjoyable and stable, which are the conditions I’ve found necessary for me to bring my full gifts and talents to the world.
+If you have things set up in the right way, it’ll be significantly more enjoyable and stable, which are the conditions I’ve found necessary for me to bring my full gifts and talents to the world.

 5 – I get emails from people telling me I’ve made a difference